chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 ![Linux_paging_model](/assets/Linux_paging_model.jpg)

 The Page Global Directory includes the addresses of several Page Upper Directories, which in turn include the addresses of several Page Middle Directories, which in turn include the addresses of several Page Tables.
 Each Page Table entry points to a page frame.
-Thus the linear address can be split into up to five parts. 错误：引用源未找到 does not show the bit numbers, because the size of each part depends on the computer architecture.
+Thus the linear address can be split into up to five parts.
+[6.1.2 分页机制](#6-1-2-)节中的寄存器图 does not show the bit numbers, because the size of each part depends on the computer architecture.

 **For 32-bit architectures with no Physical Address Extension**, two paging levels are sufficient.
 Linux essentially eliminates the Page Upper Directory and the Page Middle Directory fields by saying that they contain zero bits.
 However, the positions of the Page Upper Directory and the Page Middle Directory in the sequence of pointers are kept so that the same code can work on 32-bit and 64-bit architectures.
 The kernel keeps a position for the Page Upper Directory and the Page Middle Directory by setting the number of entries in them to 1 and mapping these two entries into the proper entry of the Page Global Directory.